p3rki3/Bashbunny-Powershell-Framework/README.md

     LED ATTACK
     INJECT_PSSCRIPT getinfo.ps1 CompInfo.txt          # Run the script getinfo.ps1 and capture the loot to CompInfo.txt
     LED CLEANUP
-    CLOSE_POWERSHELL                                  # CLose down powershell and tidy up the windows run line STASH_LOOT CompInfo                               # Save the loot properly on the bashbunny LED FINISH
+    REMOVE_PSTEMPFILE getinfo.ps1                     # Note you do NOT need to invoke this function for any loot files CLOSE_POWERSHELL                                  # CLose down powershell and tidy up the windows run line STASH_LOOT CompInfo                               # Save the loot properly on the bashbunny LED FINISH